bernardosecades/feeder/README.md

 We could have put other structure folder like domain, infrastructure, application ... but in this case we keep simple because is a really small service so we don´t want increase the complexity of structure folders or more layers in this case.

+We have used testify like dependencies only because assertions are more semantic and is quit standar in the community but mocks struct were created manually, by the way we can delete that dependency in a easy way with small changes in tests.

 ## Timeout and signal system

 We solve with context propagation, `signal.NotifyContext` and `context.WithTimeout` to close the application following the